toksaitov/kernel-project/ubuntu-jammy/Readme.md

         sudo dpkg -i *.deb

-    If the versions of the kernels are the same, you may have to remove the old one first, and then install your custom one.
+    If the version of the new kernels is lower than that of of the current one, you may have to remove the old one first, and then install your custom one.

-         sudo apt remove linux-image-5.4.0-91-generic
+         sudo apt remove linux-image-5.15.0-56-generic # or whatever kernel (`uname -a`) you have sudo apt autoremove
          sudo dpkg -i *.deb

-54. Reboot the machine to start using the new kernel.
+56. Reboot the machine to start using the new kernel.

         sudo shutdown -r now

-55. Reconnect to your machine.
+57. Reconnect to your machine.

         ssh -p 2222 <the user name specified during installation>@127.0.0.1

-56. Go to the directory with sources of the process information utility "tasks".
+58. Go to the directory with sources of the process information utility "tasks".

         cd '~/kernel-project/tasks'

-57. Adjust system call numbers that you have defined in the kernel.
+59. Adjust system call numbers that you have defined in the kernel.
 Change values for constants `__NR_get_pids` and `__NR_get_task_info` in `tasks.c`.

         vim tasks.c

-58. Recompile the user space program.
+60. Recompile the user space program.

         make clean
         make

-59. Test the new system calls.
+61. Test the new system calls.

         ./tasks

     You should see a list of tasks that are currently running on the system.

-    The program uses your new system calls to get information directly from the kernel without going through a `proc` virtual file system (which is how programs such as `ps` or `top` work).
-You can scroll through the list with the arrow keys, show or hide kernel threads with the `t` key, or exit by pressing `q`.
+    If you press `t`, you will probably discover invalid values in core and virtual memory columns.
+We will leave it to you as an optional exercise to figure out the problem.
+But be warned, you will probably have to modify and rebuild the kernel again.

-60. Go back to the kernel source tree.
+62. Go back to the kernel source tree.

         cd ~/ubuntu-*